tim-balloon/tim-memos/gondola_checklists/LiftingGondola.md

 ## Lift Preparation

 1. [ ] Check crane load capacity
-    1. If TIM gondola exceeds crane load capacity, do not proceed with the lift.
+    1. If TIM gondola exceeds crane load capacity, do not proceed with the lift
 2. [ ] Clean up! **Remove debris from gondola and surrounding area**
     1. **No loose items on the gondola or inside rotational envelope**
 3. [ ] Check lift points